Alex Burrows: Vancouver Canucks (2005–2017)

-In 2011–12, Burrows recorded 28 goals and 52 points in 80 contests, helping Vancouver to a second consecutive Presidents' Trophy.
-Facing the eighth-seeded Los Angeles Kings in the first round, they were eliminated in five games.
-Burrows had one goal during the series.
-The Los Angeles Kings went on to become the 2012 Stanley Cup champions.
+On February 21, 2012, Burrows played in his 500th NHL game in a 3–1 loss to the Nashville Predators.
+Burrows recorded 28 goals, 24 assists and 52 points in 80 contests through the 2011–12 season, helping Vancouver to a second consecutive Presidents' Trophy.
+Facing the eventual-champion Los Angeles Kings in the first round of the 2012 playoffs, they were defeated in five games.
+Burrows had one goal and no assists for only one point overall in all five games during the series.

 On March 16, 2013, Burrows scored a goal six seconds into a game against the Detroit Red Wings, setting a Canucks record for fastest goal scored to start a game.
 This surpassed the previous record of nine seconds set by Trevor Linden and was also the fourth-fastest goal scored to start a game in NHL history.
-Burrows managed 13 goals and 11 assists in the lock-out-shortened 2012–13 season.
+Burrows managed 13 goals and 11 assists for 24 points in the lock-out-shortened 2012–13 season, leading the team in goals.

-Burrows had a forgettable 2013–14 season, scoring only 5 goals and 10 assists.
-In 49 games played, he did not score until game 36, where he scored two goals against the Winnipeg Jets.
+Burrows had a forgettable injury-marred 2013–14 season.
+On October 3, 2013, in the season opener against the San Jose Sharks where the Canucks lost the game 4–1, Burrows suffered a broken foot after blocking a shot from Sharks forward Patrick Marleau, causing him to miss the next 12 games.
+On December 1, in a 3–2 win over the Carolina Hurricanes, Burrows would get re-injured as he would suffer a broken jaw after getting hit in the face with the puck from a clearing attempt from teammate Chris Tanev.
+This injury would require surgery and would sideline Burrows for the next 20 games.
+In the 49 games he played, scoring only five goals and 10 assists for 15 points and did not score his first goal of the season until game 36, where he scored two goals against the Winnipeg Jets.
 His 15 points on the year were the third-lowest of his career and his lowest since 2006–07.
 The 2013–14 season was also forgettable for the Canucks as a whole, as they failed to qualify for the playoffs for the first time since 2007–08.